Simply-Static/simply-static/trunk/readme.txt

 2. This is what the Simply Static Generate page looks like after you've generated your static files.
 We'll show you exactly which files we made a static copy of.

 == Changelog ==

+= 1.1.3, December 7, 2015 =

+* Fix: Able to fetch protocol-less URLs, e.g. href='//example.com/image.png'
+* Fix: Static files won't be put in a subdirectory if your WP install is in a subdirectory
+* Fix: Able to download ZIP regardless of whether files are on an accessible path on the server
+* Fix: Escaped URLs, such as those used by WP's concatemoji, are now properly replaced with Destination URLs

 = 1.1.2, October 22, 2015 =